calref/cboe/README.md

 Please do not commit any binaries, junk files, or anything that doesn't compile.

-The current task at hand is to merge the Windows code into the current Mac codebase, which no longer uses platform-specific APIs for most things (a few files would need to be rewritten for Windows).
+The Win32/ directory should be considered "frozen" from this point on.

-I'd like to consider the Win32/ directory to be considered "frozen" from this point on.
 Apart from minor bugfixes, it should not be altered.
-The src/ directory is to be the official codebase now; as of the time of this writing, it only compiles on OSX, but reimplementing a handful of files (basically all the .mm ones) should suffice to fix that.
+The src/ directory is to be the official codebase now.
+As of the time of this writing, it has a few major issues on Windows which are being worked on.

 Helpful Links
 -------------